Acer palmatum Yuki yama is a extremely slow growing dwarf maple. Yuki yama means ‘Snow on the Mountain’ in Japanese.

 Acer palmatum Yuki yama is a very rare dwarf maple with pink and white variegation in the spring.
 And was most likely was a chance seedling from Mikawa yatsubusa.
 As the leaves emerge they overlap each other and form tight bunches, like Mikawa yatsubusa, Mayday, Tattoo andJapanese Princess.

 Estimated new growth is 1-2″ per year.
 The pint size containers called Euro Pots are small and the price is high.
 Yuki yama is a collector’s maple.
 The estimated maturity in 10 years for a low graft is 1′ tall.
 Yuki yama will not be discounted and the numbers are limited.
+Two gallon root pouches are now available – estimated to be 8-9 years old.

 Additionally, slow growing maples require less water than fast growing ones.
 When you plant a slow growing dwarf cultivar in a container please remember to not oversize the container for the size of the root ball and use less water than you normally would.
 Yuki yama is not forgiving if you violate this basic standard.
 Refunds and replacements are not offered for this cultivar.